-A number of new standards, amendments to standards and interpretations applicable to the Company are not yet effective for the year ended October 31, 2015 and have not been applied in preparing these financial statements.
-The Company is currently evaluating these standards:
+A number of new standards, amendments to standards and interpretations applicable to the Company are not yet effective for the year ended November 30, 2016 and have not been applied in preparing these financial statements.
+The standards, amendments and interpretations that will be relevant to the Company are:

-a.
-IFRS 9 - Financial Instruments: Classification and Measurement applies to classification and measurement of financial assets and liabilities as defined in IAS 39.
-It is effective for annual periods beginning on or after January 1, 2018 with early adoption permitted.
+- a.
+IFRS 9 Financial Instruments: Classification and Measurement applies to classification and measurement of financial assets and liabilities as defined in IAS 39.
+It is effective for annual periods beginning on or after January 1, 2018 with early adoption permitted. - b.
+IFRS 16 Leases: Under IFRS 16, a single accounting model is introduced for leases, where all leases will require an asset and liability to be recognized on the balance sheet, when a lessee controls the right to use an identified asset through exclusive use of the asset for a period of time.
+This standard is effective for annual periods beginning on or after January 1, 2019, with early adoption permitted provided the Company has adopted IFRS 15.